Kochi Metro: Revenues

-Apart from ticket sales, the KMRL intends to generate revenue through advertising and leasing out station names.
-Advertisements will be placed at metro stations, pillars along the viaduct, the interior/exterior of trains and the KMRL website.
-Stations may be renamed after sponsors who pay a fee.
-The metro will also create links between metro stations and nearby commercial establishments if the establishments pay a fee.
+Apart from ticket sales, the KMRL generates revenue through advertising and leasing out station names.
+Advertisements are placed at metro stations, pillars along the viaduct, the interior/exterior of trains and the KMRL website.
+The metro system would also create links between metro stations and nearby commercial establishments if the establishments pay a fee.
 Kochi Metro has also encouraged bidding for the naming rights of selected stations.
-The station near Lissie Hospital is named after the hospital after they won the naming rights for the station.
-The station was renamed to Town Hall Metro Station on 1 February 2020.
+The station near Lissie Hospital was earlier named after the hospital, after they won the naming rights for the station.
+It was then renamed to Town Hall Metro Station on 1 February 2020.
 Similarly, OPPO bagged the naming rights for Edapally and MG Road stations.
 Hence, the stations are named Edapally OPPO and MG Road OPPO respectively.

 The Indian Institute of Management, Bengaluru (IIMB) estimated that Kochi Metro could break even within 8 years of operation, assuming that the estimated ridership in the DPR is achieved.
+Kochi Metro achieved its first-ever operating profit after six years of operation in the 2022-23 fiscal year, with a 145 per cent increase in revenue.
+Since then, it has been reporting increasing operating profits year-over-year and has achieved an operating profit of ₹33.34 crore on a revenue of ₹182.37 crore in the 2024-25 fiscal year.

 Stations

-KMRL has proposed an elevated route spanning 25 km from Aluva to Pettah with 23 stations.
-All platformss are 70 m long.
-There are 17 sharp curves along the route; the sharpest curve have a radius of 120 m.
+KMRL has an elevated route spanning 25 km from Aluva to Tripunithura Terminal with 26 stations.
+All platforms are 70 m long.
+There are 17 sharp curves along the route; the sharpest curve has a radius of 120 m.